Bellese/angular-design-system/README.md

 Required:

-* `data` – the data that’s passed to the graph
+* `data`: the data that’s passed to the graph

 Optional:

 * `animations`: True or false, will the graph have animations or not
 * `trimLabels`: Boolean, this will cut the labels off if they’re too long and turn them into ellipses
 * `labels`: this will allow for labels to show along the graph, Boolean
-* `doughnut` – Boolean, allows the graph to have a hole in the center
+* `doughnut`: Boolean, allows the graph to have a hole in the center
-* `arcWidth` – This is the thickness of the doughnut where 1 is full width and .1 is a tiny width
+* `arcWidth`: This is the thickness of the doughnut where 1 is full width and .1 is a tiny width
-* `toolTipDisabled` – Boolean, removes the ability to mouseover the graph and show labels
+* `toolTipDisabled`: Boolean, removes the ability to mouseover the graph and show labels
-* `title` – Text to go under the circle graph
+* `title`: Text to go under the circle graph
-* `tableSummary` – Attribute in table to describe what the table legend is about
+* `tableSummary`: Attribute in table to describe what the table legend is about
-* `firstColumnName` – the first column is named total, but if you want to specify what total you can pass a string.
+* `firstColumnName`: the first column is named total, but if you want to specify what total you can pass a string.
 Ex: total files
 * `passButton`: A callback to capture click event

 ```